Skip to content

 Translation files

 The translation files must follow the Java .properties file format.
-This means that for each translation there is a key and a value separated by an equals sign: button.submit=Submit.
+This means that each translation has a key and a value separated by an equals sign: button.submit=Submit.
 Each translation must be placed on a new line.
 The length of each translation value is limited to 1024 characters.

 When the translation contains characters with diacritics (é, ü, ž) or special characters that are not present on a US keyboard, the safest option is to convert them.
 Example: convert button.verify=Verifiëren into button.verify=Verifi\u00EBren